glyphic-co/textblock/README.md

 # Textblock

-A javascript tool for adjusting size, leading, and grades to cast continuously responsive typography.
+A javascript tool for adjusting size, leading, and weight to cast continuously responsive typography.
 It works over your current CSS as a progressive enhancement.

-The script calculates your setting based on minimum and maximum values for font size, line height, variable grades, and container width:
+The script calculates your setting based on minimum and maximum values for font size, line height, font weight, and container width:

 - minimum/maximum font size
 - minimum/maximum line height
 - minimum/maximum container width
-- minimum/maximum grades (variable fonts only)
+- minimum/maximum font weight (intended for variable fonts)

 ## To initialize, add the element to be resized (required)